rodsmade/CSS-Coding-Dojo-42sp/README.md

 They all start off as a 'blank canvas' containing an HTML page with a single `<div>`, and its corresponding style defined in the `styles.css` file.
 The goal is to use HTML and CSS __ONLY__ in order to reproduce the layouts presented in each directory's `expected_outcome.png` file.
 Take a good look at it, and let your creativity and problem-solving skills flow!

-> :warning: These "`randori`" exercises are meant to be solved by small groups of 3-4 devs, as they rotate the roles of pilot/copilot/audience to solve each problem.
+> :warning: These "`randori`" exercises are meant to be solved in small groups of 3-4 devs, as they rotate the roles of pilot/copilot/audience to solve each problem.

+# Solutions
+I've uploaded my solution for each challenge in a separate branch `solutions`.
+Mind that the solutions were written for my own PC's screen resolution (oops!) so they might not render perfectly for different screen resolutions.
+However if you're having difficulty in solving a particular problem, this might be useful reference to help you get unstuck.

 # Schedule
 - 18h30 - 18h40: Welcome